ArthurGareginyan/javascript-inserter/readme.txt

 A. Simply go to the plugin settings page, place your custom JavaScript code in the field and click the "Save changes" button.
 Enjoy the result of applying your custom JavaScript code.
 It's that simple!
 You can find the plugin settings page at "`WordPress Admin Area`" -> "`Settings`" -> "`JS Inserter`".

-= Q. How much of JavaScript code (characters) I can enter in the text field? =
+= Q. How much of JavaScript code (characters) I can enter in the code editor? =
 A. We don't limit the number of characters.

 = Q. Does this plugin requires any modification of the theme? =